INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 See, I’ve read people talking about how “INFPs are forgetful because they have idealistic minds due to extraverted intuition (Ne).”
 But while our imaginative minds could be a factor, we could explain it further down.

-According to Carl Jung’s personality theory, people have 8 cognitive functions that make up our thought processes.
+According to Carl Jung’s personality theory, people have 8 cognitive functions that make up their thought processes.
 An INFP’s cognitive functions are positioned as Fi-Ne-Si-Te-Fe-Ni-Se-Ti.

 Here’s a short overview:

-If we’re talking about the act of remembering memories or making memories, we’re obviously talking about a tangible experience that occurred in our life.
-And when we’re talking about experiences, then we’re referring to the Sensing functions.
+If we’re talking about memories, we’re obviously talking about tangible experiences in our life.
+And when we’re talking about experiences, we’re referring to the Sensing functions.

 The introverted Sensing (Si) function allows INFPs to remember significant experiences in the past.
 Because of this function, an INFP is drawn to recall what they have tasted, heard, touched, smelled, and seen.
 It’s also the reason why Si-users are nostalgic people.